Taposiris Magna: The temple and the tower

 Atop the Taenia ridge, an outcropping of limestone that separates the sea from Lake Maerotis, stand two ancient monuments that were partly restored in the 1930s.
 One is a tower that has been used as a guide in the reconstruction of the lighthouse of Alexandria and the other is the remains of a temple of Osiris that is believed to be the last resting place of Cleopatra.

-In the most scholarly study of the tower conducted by 1974, it was concluded that "The Tower of Abusir" was definitely not a lighthouse nor even a watchtower.
-It probably was constructed during the Ptolemaic reign after the Pharos lighthouse was built and was only a funerary monument.
+In the most scholarly study of the tower conducted by 1974, it was concluded that "the Tower of Abusir" was definitely not a lighthouse nor even a watchtower.
+It probably was constructed during the Ptolemaic reign after the Pharos lighthouse was built and was a funerary monument.